-By the end of 1st year, and prior to registration for 2nd year, Criminology students must declare a concentration in Law, Psychology or Sociology.
-Students can declare at the end of the academic year once they have received their final Winter term grades (late April).
-May 15th is the last day to submit requests to make changes to your program to guarantee it processes before Fall/Winter registration begins in June for the following academic year.
+By the end of 1st year, and prior to registration for 2nd year, Criminology students have the option to choose a concentration in Law, Sociology, or Mind and Behaviour.
+Students can declare this at the end of the academic year once they have received their final Winter term grades (late April).
+May 15th is the last day to submit requests to make changes to your program to guarantee it processes before Fall/Winter registration begins for the following academic year.

 How do I declare a concentration?

 - Log in to Carleton Central.
 On the main menu, scroll down to the section heading “Student Online Applications”.